khushikhushi0525-cloud/Induction-/README.md

  # TEA🧋 & SNACKS🥪 TIME
 After the prayers, we proceeded to an area where refreshments were served.
 We were offered beverages along with samosas, which I thoroughly enjoyed.
 The seniors who were serving us were exceptionally courteous and assisted everyone with great care.

+## 10AM

+# COMMENCEMENT CEREMONY🎉
+Upon our arrival at the college, we were warmly received and presented with a welcome kit.
+The welcoming committee, along with the students present, greeted us courteously and guided us to our designated seats.